Fluid Scanning Technology

 see that hole in the mesh of the source image.

-the dry scan on the right by a large factor, -helped by
+away the dry scan on the right by a large factor,

-the fact that at center the lens is sharper.
-You would
+-helped by the fact that at center the lens is

 Image 2 is a small crop from the left corner of the

-than the dry, but the difference between them is not
+sharper than the dry, but the difference between

-as great because camera lenses are less sharp at
+them is not as great because camera lenses are

-the corners.
-Notice also that the blacks are blacker
+less sharp at the corners.
+Notice also that the

-and contrast is greater in the wet scan.
+blacks are blacker and contrast is greater in the

-the high resolution optics in the V750 or V700.
-You
+access the high resolution optics in the V750 or

 Image from Source 5x7 Negative